 Is coriander as healthy as cumin?

 While both of these spices are packed with beneficial vitamins, minerals and nutrients, cumin comes out ahead, with more health benefits to offer than almost any other spice.
-Cumin has a broader range of benefits to overall health, and incorporating this one spice into your daily diet can have amazing effects!
+Cumin has a broader range of benefits to overall health.

 Are cumin and coriander used in the same types of cuisine?